csemken/beamerappendixnote/README.md

-Beamer appendix note introduces the `\appxnote` command, which puts the note's content on a separate beamer frame, shown by the command `\printappxnotes`.
+Beamer appendix note introduces the `appxnote` command and environment, which puts the note's content on a separate beamer frame, shown by the command `printappxnotes`.
 It also creates interactive buttons to move back and forth between the two frames.

+# Documentation

+The package documentation can be found at http://mirrors.ctan.org/macros/latex/contrib/beamer-contrib/beamerappendixnote/beamerappendixnote.pdf.

 # Licence